sgomez14/EyeDentify/README.md

 You will need an NFC tag and any item you wish to tag.

 After logging in, the MainActivity is the screen that prompts a user to either "Scan Item with Camera" or to "Tag Item."
-The screen is show below.
+The screen is shown below.
 Tap "Scan Item with Camera."

 ![Image Asking User to Scan Item with Camera or to Tag Item](https://user-images.githubusercontent.com/30096097/166740093-512b6e42-268e-466f-ae52-5ce52f73be9f.jpg)

-Next will bring up the camera, at which point you can take a picture of your item.
+Next, the app will bring up the camera, at which point you can take a picture of your item.
 The camera interface will prompt to confirm if you want to use the photo.
 Tap the button that indicates you want to use the picture.

 The loading results screen will appear and remain there until the app receives the results from its computer vision algorithms.